Plenary session

-A plenary session or plenum is a session of a conference or deliberative assembly in which all parties or members are present, and there are no absentees.
+A plenary session or plenum is a session of a conference or deliberative assembly in which all parties or members are present.
 Such a session may include a broad range of content, from keynotes to panel discussions, and is not necessarily related to a specific style of presentation or deliberation.

-The term has been used in the teaching profession to describe when information is summarized.
-This often encourages class participation or networking.
+The term comes from the Latin word 'plenus' meaning 'gathered', and has come to be used in academic settings, such as conferences, just before, or after, breaking into smaller groups.
+This can be a time for summarising information, and may encourage class participation or networking.

-When a session is not fully attended, it must have a quorum: the minimum number of members required to continue process (by the group's charter or bylaws).
+A plenary 'sitting' may refer to legislative gatherings, such as those held by the European Parliament.
+In these sessions, if it is not fully attended by members, it must at least achieve a quorum.
+Likewise, in the General Assembly of the United Nations, a Plenary Meeting requires minimum number of members to continue its procedures; and the same may apply to other groups depending on their charter or bylaws.

-Some organizations have standing committees that conduct the organization's business between congresses, conferences, or other meetings.
+Some organisations have standing committees that conduct the organisation's business between congresses, conferences, or other meetings.
 Such committees may themselves have quorum requirements and plenary sessions.
+So, Standing Committees of the Northern Ireland Assembly must have a quorum of five members in order for the committee to proceed.